“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 Who was he?
 Could she tell?
 They could report this.
 It wouldn’t get ignored, not from someone like her.
 Caroline’s family could hire investigators, they could destroy this guy…

 Thump thump.
 Thump thump.
 Thump thump.

 The Beast laughs in Caroline’s head.
 This foolish kine, hugging her, lavishing her with sympathy.
-It’s like a sheep placing its neck right in the wolf’s mouth.
-She’s close enough to bite, she wouldn’t even notice…
+It’s a sheep placing its neck right in the wolf’s mouth.
+She’s close enough to bite.
+Her prey wouldn’t even notice…

-GM: Suddenly, Aimee gives a cry of alarm and pushes Caroline back.
+GM: Suddenly, Aimee gives a cry and pushes Caroline back.
 The Beast screams too, at the denial of its meal.